LW0214/airbnb_project/README.md

 `profiling_code`: contains code for data profiling

-`dataset`: contains the 3 datasets
+As the datasets are too large to store in github, instructions to download them are listed in the `Instructions.md`